albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 The above code will compile, even though the provided `String` is not an *Order Number*.

-So the `String` data type is too generic and we need to cater for that

 ---

 # A Possible Solution

 We could add validation to ensure that the values passed are *Order Number*s.

-Take for example this function for checking whether something is really an *Order Number*:
+Take this function for checking whether something is really an *Order Number*:

 ```kotlin
 object OrderNumberValidation {